zr0nis/cms/README.md

 # CMS
-my cms project for OOP practicle
+my cms project from scratch for OOP practice